data-mermaid/mermaid-webapp/Readme.md

 ### Google Analytics

-To opt into tracking with Google Analytics, add the following to a deployment's environment variables: `REACT_APP_CAPTURE_GOOGLE_ANALYTICS=true`.
+To opt into tracking with Google Analytics, add the following to a deployment's environment variables: `VITE_CAPTURE_GOOGLE_ANALYTICS=true`.
 Currently we only want to track activity in our production deployment, so this value to true should only be done for production deploys.
 This value will default to false.